 Diversity & Inclusion

 Diversity and inclusion is a tremendously important aspect of student life at Cleveland Clinic Lerner College of Medicine.
 The office of Diversity and Inclusion supports multicultural events to celebrate the richness of our student body.
 Monthly diversity dinners explore cultural heritages through culinary delights and student presentations on various ethnicities, races, religions, lifestyles, gender preferences and more.
 In an informal setting, students learn to be sensitive to the care of patients from diverse backgrounds, celebrate differences and appreciate unique needs to achieve equity in healthcare.

-As our Director of Diversity and Inclusion, Monica Yepes-Rios, MD, works with the Office of the Dean to set strategic plans to maintain a diverse student body, a welcoming learning environment for all students, mentoring resources, an inclusive curriculum to represent diverse patient populations and culturally sensitive care towards achieving health equity.
+As our Assistant Dean, Diversity Equity and Inclusion for Students, Monica Yepes-Rios, MD, works with the Office of the Dean to set strategic plans to maintain a diverse student body, a welcoming learning environment for all students, mentoring resources, an inclusive curriculum to represent diverse patient populations and culturally sensitive care towards achieving health equity.

-As Associate Director of Diversity and Inclusion, Jazmine Sutton, MD (Class of 2012), is responsible for the recruitment of underrepresented minorities in medicine to enrich our student body.
+As Associate Director, Diversity Equity and Inclusion for Students, Jazmine Sutton, MD (Class of 2012), is responsible for the recruitment of underrepresented minorities in medicine to enrich our student body.
 In addition, she works with current students to connect with mentors and career advisors, support students through medical school and with securing residency positions, and encourage student involvement in various enterprise and community activities.
 Dr. Sutton also supports Dr. Yepes-Rios in efforts to strengthen the inclusiveness of the curriculum for students and faculty.

 Please contact our office at 216.444.2414 with any questions.